Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Results

-Lastly, to capture reasoning that may not have been addressed by our ordinal-scaled questions, we ask an open ended question to all participants: ``In your own words, why did you (not) get a COVID-19 vaccine?''.
+To add more context our results and capture reasoning that may not have been addressed by our research questions, we ask an open ended question to all participants: ``In your own words, why did you (not) get a COVID-19 vaccine?''.
 As discussed in Section \ref{sec:qualmethods}, we take an open-coding approach to group responses into categories.
 The final set of categories and corresponding percentage of responses in the category can be found in Table \ref{tbl:qual_results}.
-Detailed definitions of each category can be found in Tables \ref{tbl:no_code_descr} and \ref{tbl:yes_code_descr}.
+Detailed definitions of each category can be found in Tables \ref{tbl:yes_code_descr} and \ref{tbl:no_code_descr} at the end of this paper.

 On average, participants in the unvaccinated group wrote more, producing 140.18 characters on average (maximum 1651 characters, minimum 7 characters) compared to only 89.77 characters on average in the vaccinated group (maximum 760 characters, minimum 12 characters).
 This often meant that participants in the unvaccinated group were listing many more reasons (or used very complex reasoning) for not getting vaccinated than vaccinated participants did for getting vaccinated.